-CAPS has a long history of providing emotional wellness and mental health services and support to the CU Boulder campus.
-We also offer outstanding training to the next generation of mental health providers.
-We are a multicultural, multidisciplinary, and multi-theoretical staff.
+CAPS fosters the well-being of students and helps them succeed by providing a full range of clinical services, consultation, and outreach to the campus community.
+We also offer outstanding training to the next generation of mental health professionals.
+CAPS is a multicultural, multidisciplinary, and multi-theoretical staff.
 We are committed to affirming diversity and seek to provide a safe and welcoming environment for everyone we serve.
-CAPS is a part of the Division of Student Affairs and has an APA-accredited psychology internship program.
-CAPS is also fully accredited by IACS.

 What Your Key Responsibilities Will Be

-- Attend all assigned staff meetings and participate in
+- Attend all assigned staff and team meetings.

 What We Can Offer